 In a bid to save money and become more customer-oriented, Companies House is stopping paper reminders.

-Paper reminders were launched by Companies House to ensure that business owners, directors and self-employed individuals were aware of when tax returns were due, payments were made, and any changes to the services provided were updated.
+Paper reminders were launched by Companies House to ensure that business owners, directors and self-employed individuals were aware of when company accounts and confirmation statements were due.

 However, Companies House has announced that they are stopping paper reminders.

 If you operate as a Sole Trader, own a Limited Company or are a member of a Limited Liability Partnership, you must ensure that you sign up to receive email reminders to ensure that you stay up to date with your Companies House filings.

 Find out more about why Companies House is stopping paper reminders and what it means for you here.

 Why Are Companies House Stopping Paper Reminders?